-Every one of the several times Fry has "died," or done something that was supposed to result in his death, it turned out he either wasn't really dead, it didn't happen, etc. Though, he did die just like nearly everyone else as part of the premise of the "Rebirth" episode.
+- Every one of the several times Fry has "died," or done something that was supposed to result in his death, it turned out he either wasn't really dead, it didn't happen, etc. Though, he did die just like nearly everyone else as part of the premise of the "Rebirth" episode.

-The DCAU wasn't immune to this as well, with various criminals clearly having an easy target at Batman or another hero.
+- The DCAU wasn't immune to this as well, with various criminals clearly having an easy target at Batman or another hero.
 Of course, they always miss their target.
 The rare example being Darkseid, who was able to casually vaporize a fairly important character with disregard.
 People didn't even realize he was actually dead until the funeral scene kicked in.

-Of course, Darkseid does have 'chase you down' death-beam eyeballs.
+- Of course, Darkseid does have 'chase you down' death-beam eyeballs.

-Naturally, Batman and Superman both have Plot Armor to avoid or just plain tank it anyway.
-Its even more silly in the actually comic storyline, where they LITERALLY are protected by The Source, one of the aspects of The Presence/DC God, and therefore are practically immune to his Omega Beams.
+- Naturally, Batman and Superman both have Plot Armor to avoid or just plain tank it anyway.
+Its even more silly in the actual comic storyline, where they LITERALLY are protected by The Source, one of the aspects of The Presence/DC God, and therefore are practically immune to his Omega Beams.

-grudge-match.com once had a match between the two reality-benders, Bugs and Neo.
+- grudge-match.com once had a match between the two reality-benders, Bugs and Neo.
 Bugs won.

-Lampshaded in Spawn, where Twitch takes a bullet to the brainpan and the only result is (relatively realistically-portrayed) Easy Amnesia, baffling the doctors and Police Chief Banks, who shot him in the first place.
+- Lampshaded in Spawn, where Twitch takes a bullet to the brainpan and the only result is (relatively realistically-portrayed) Easy Amnesia, baffling the doctors and Police Chief Banks, who shot him in the first place.

-Though more violent and mature than many comic book cartoons, Young Justice isn't immune to this either.
+- Though more violent and mature than many comic book cartoons, Young Justice isn't immune to this either.
 There's an Anyone Can Die-style atmosphere in the second season, but of the characters killed in the Time Skip (Aquagirl, Jason Todd, Marie Logan and Ted Kord), only Aquagirl and Marie had any real role in the plot.
 All of the major characters were safe.
 At least until the finale, when Kid Flash pulled a Heroic Sacrifice (and one that anyone with even a passing knowledge of Flash comics knows was never intended to be permanent at that).

 - More generally, that the team was able to operate at all when the Light had the resources and power to wipe them out in two seconds flat at basically any point.
 Ditto with the Justice League actually, though they were kept alive because the Light wanted to frame them.
 For some reason.

-Roger the Alien Among Us from American Dad!! is practically made of plot armor.
+- Roger the Alien Among Us from American Dad!! is practically made of plot armor.
 Although he may take an occasional beating, death can't touch him.
 Not only does he always survive certain doom, he's almost always saved by the most amazing and unlikely of circumstances, usually at the last possible second.
 His own people tried to rid themselves of him by deliberately crashing his space ship into the desert outside Roswell, New Mexico but no dice.

-Stan also undergoes all sorts of horrific injuries and scenarios, including, on separate occasions, being paralysed by gun shot (and rehabilitated by another), having his retinas detached, undergoing numerous bloody beatdowns, losing his legs to a polar bear attack and briefly being pronounced dead on at least two occasions.
+- Stan also undergoes all sorts of horrific injuries and scenarios, including, on separate occasions, being paralysed by gun shot (and rehabilitated by another), having his retinas detached, undergoing numerous bloody beatdowns, losing his legs to a polar bear attack and briefly being pronounced dead on at least two occasions.
 Regardless of this however, he always recovers and reverts to the Status Quo by the end of each episode.